upa/mscp/doc/mscp.rst

 **-W CHECKPOINT**
    Specifies a checkpoint file to save the state of a failed transfer.
-   When transferring fails due to, for example, connection disruption or user interrupt, **mscp** writes the information about remaining files and chunks to the specified checkpoint file. **-W** option with **-D** (dry-run mode) only writes a checkpoint file and exits.
+   When transferring fails due to, for example, connection disruption or user interrupt, **mscp** writes the information about the remaining files and chunks to the specified checkpoint file. **-W** option with **-D** (dry-run mode) only writes a checkpoint file and exits.

 **-R CHECKPOINT**
    Specifies a checkpoint file to resume a transfer.
-When this option with a checkpoint file is passed, **mscp** loads a remote host, copy direction, and files and their chunks to be transferred from the checkpoint file.
+When a checkpoint file is passed, **mscp** reads the checkpoint to load a remote host, copy direction, and files and their chunks to be transferred.
 Namely, **mscp** can resume a past failed transfer from the checkpoint.
    Resumeing with a checkpoint does not require *source ... target* arguments.
-Other options for establishing SSH connections, for example, login_name, port number, config file, should be specified as with the failed run.
-In addition, checkpoint files contain files as relative paths.
+Other SSH connection options, such as port number and config file, should be specified as with the failed run.
+In addition, checkpoint files have file paths as relative paths.
 Thus, you must run **mscp** in the same working directory as the failed run.
-You can see contents of a checkpoint file with **mscp** *-vvv -D -R CHECKOPOINT* command.
+You can see the contents of a checkpoint file with the **mscp -vv -D -R CHECKOPOINT** command (Dry-run mode).
+Note that the checkpoint file is not automatically removed after the resumed transfer ends successfully.
+Users should check the return value of **mscp** and remove the checkpoint if it returns 0.

 **-s MIN_CHUNK_SIZE**
    Specifies the minimum chunk size. **mscp** divides a file into chunks